 Why?
 Because every year the carpet mills receive countless complaints from carpet owners who have used products that weren’t tested which caused their carpeting to became discolored, bleached, melted, loose, less springy, matted, mottled, browned-out, tacky, frayed, and perhaps even ruined.
 The carpet mills want you, their customer, to be happy – just like we do.
 Also, like us, the carpet mills know that if you use products that aren’t designed and tested for modern carpet, you are taking a big risk of permanently damaging your carpet.

-But there is an even better reason why you should choose our Carpet Spot Remover.
+But there is an even better reason why you should choose our Carpet Stain Remover.

 Because Stain Fu flat-out works!